threefoldtech/info_grid/src/faq/faq.md

   * ThreeFold S.A., 6, Rue Dicks, 1417, Luxembourg.

 ***

+### Is Threefold using Wireguard?

+Wireguard is built directly into the Threefold Grid.
+It's called "Znet" or "private overlay network".
+Actually all deployments belong to a private overlay network, but the only way to get your wireguard config file to access the network is to use Terraform.

+***

+### Is the 3bot the same as the Digital Twin?

+The Digital Twin will be a more advanced version of the 3bot.

+***

+### How can I create a twin on the TF Grid?

+There are 2 ways to create a twin:

+You can create a twin via the ThreefoldDashboard portal.
+See those related documentations for more information: [Polkadot Extension account](https://manual.grid.tf/getstarted/TF_Dashboard/TF_Dashboard.html#create-polkadot-extension-account) and [Create a Farm](https://manual.grid.tf/TF_Farmer_Guide/TF_Complete_Farmer_Guide/farmer_guide.html#1-create-a-farm).

+You can also create a twin via the Threefold Connect app.
+Indeed, a twin is automatically generated while creating a farm.
+Note that, in this case, the twin will be created on mainnet.

+***
 ## Threefold Communication

 ### Is there a Threefold app for mobile?